BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 Option C: Blend historical and current forecasts

-- More optimistic than pure institutional, more conservative than pure historical
+- More optimistic than pure forward-looking, more conservative than pure historical

-My recommendation: Use institutional forecasts (Option A or B).
+My recommendation: Use forward-looking forecasts (Option A or B).
 You're planning for the FUTURE, not the past.

 Step 2: Adjust Your Asset Allocation